 We have your ticket to Italy — no passport required.

-This weekend, the Brooklyn Museum will open “Monet and Venice,“ a deep dive into Claude Monet’s Venetian paintings, which promises to be a remarkable experience.
+In October, the Brooklyn Museum opened “Monet and Venice,“ a deep dive into Claude Monet’s Venetian paintings, which has been a remarkable experience since its fall debut.

 A look inside “Monet and Venice”